IzzySoft/Adebar-Appcache/README.md

 To install them, follow these steps:

 * unpack the archive into an empty directory
-* Adebar 1.6.0 and below: copy (or move) the files you think you'll need into *Adebar's* cache directory
+* Adebar 1.6.0 and below:
+    1. copy (or move) the files you think you'll need into *Adebar's* cache directory
-  simply remove what remains, you can always pick it from the archive lateron
+    2. simply remove what remains, you can always pick it from the archive lateron
-* Adebar > 1.6.0: copy the files while keeping the directory structure (pick what matches your device(s))
+* Adebar > 1.6.0:
+    1. copy the files while keeping the directory structure (pick what matches your device(s)).
+       Usually you will want to have the files directly from `sysApps/*` and the `sysApps/Android` folder.
+If you use Google apps, the `sysApps/Google` folder will be of interest.
+Additionally, pick the folder matching your device's vendor (if such folder does exist).
+    2. simply remove what remains, you can always pick it from the archive lateron
+    3. adjust the `APPCACHESPLUS` variable in your config to include the directories you've picked.
+It should e.g. read
+       `APPCACHESPLUS="sysApps sysApps/Android sysApps/Google"`
+       Note the names in this variable are relative to your `CACHEDIR/appnames` directory.
+Refer to the [directory settings](https://github.com/IzzySoft/Adebar/wiki/Configuration#directory-settings)
+       in *Adebar's* wiki for reference on the configuration settings.

 To figure where the cache directory is, check your config(s) for the `CACHEDIR` variable.
 If that's not set, no cache is used – so you will first have to set it